xant-tv/bartmoss/README.md

 -- Also supports quantity.
 Bartmoss.Cheats.Items.GiveItem(item, quantity)

--- And quality (some endgame items will be forced to specific qualities) Bartmoss.Cheats.Items.GiveItem(item, quantity, quality)
+-- And quality (some endgame items will be forced to specific qualities).
+Bartmoss.Cheats.Items.GiveItem(item, quantity, quality)
 ```